cybozu-go/cke/docs/k8s.md

 Reverse proxy is responsible for forwarding to apiservers on the control plane nodes.
 The controller-manager, schedulers, and kubelets refers localhost's reverse proxy.

-CKE does the following steps to bootstrap kubertenes cluster cluster.
+CKE does the following steps to bootstrap kubernetes cluster.

-1. Launch reverse proxy on each control plane node.
+1. Launch reverse proxy on all nodes.
 1. Launch apiservers on each control plane node.
 1. Launch controller-manager on each control plane node.
 1. Launch scheduler on each control plane node.
-1. Launch reverse proxy on each worker nodes.
-1. Launch kubelet on each worker nodes.
+1. Launch kubelet on all nodes.

 Install kubernetes applications
 -------------------------------